 The Surface Pen makes an excellent companion to the Surface Book series if you plan on drawing or doodling — and this is another device that Microsoft has improved.
 The new Surface Pro X comes with what Microsoft is calling a “Surface Slim Pen,” and our bet is that this pen will also eventually work with the Surface Book 3.
 It’s much slimmer, and features tilt support and can also be wirelessly recharged.

 Patent reports, however, show a couple of different enhancements that Microsoft could make in future versions of the Surface Pen.
-One of them would actually let the touchscreen sense where the Pen was about to touch and enhance sensitivity to that area.
+One of them would actually let the touchscreen sense where the Pen is about to touch and enhance sensitivity to that area.
 Other, older patents indicate that Microsoft has even worked on an OLED touchbar on the Pen to quickly shift settings and control apps that you are interacting with.
 We’re hoping the next Surface Pen could have these technologies.

-- The best budget laptops for 2020
+- The best 2-in-1 laptops

-- iPad Pro vs. Surface Pro 7
+- Microsoft Surface Pro X vs. Microsoft Surface Pro 7

 - Microsoft Surface Pro 7 vs. Microsoft Surface Pro 6